pranlawate/avc-parser/README.md

 # SELinux AVC Log Parser

-A simple, standalone Python script to parse SELinux AVC denials logs into a clean, human-readable format using the `rich` library for beautiful terminal output.
+A simple, standalone Python script to parse raw or pre-processed SELinux audit logs into a clean, human-readable format.

 ## Features

--   Parses multi-line audit log blocks containing `AVC`, `SYSCALL`, `CWD`, `PATH`, `PROCTITLE`, and `SOCKADDR` records.
+-   Parses multi-line audit log blocks pre-processed by ausearch separated by '----', containing `AVC`, `SYSCALL`, `CWD`, `PATH`, `PROCTITLE`, and `SOCKADDR` records.
+-   Can directrly process raw `audit.log` files by internally using `ausearch`.
 -   Extracts key information like process name, PID, contexts, permissions, and paths.
--   Handles both hex-encoded and plain-text `proctitle` fields.
+-   De-duplicates denials to show only unique issues from a large log file.
--   Accepts input from either a file or an interactive prompt.
+-   Accepts input from raw log file, a pre-processed log file, or an interactive prompt.
 -   Outputs a clean, formatted, and color-coded summary to the terminal.

 ## Prerequisites

 -   Python 3.6+
--   Rich library: `pip install rich`
+-   Python Rich library
+-   `audit` package (for `ausearch`): Usually is preinstalled.

 ## Usage